LibrariesHacked/librarieshacked.github.io/_posts/2023-03-18-book-data-driven-decisions.md

 ### Other approaches

-It's all very well for me to bang on about other approaches, but the book also explores lots of these.
+It's all very well for me to bang on about alternative approaches, but the book also explores lots of these.
 Guest authors tackle various subjects: moving from transactional to a transformational service, collection mapping, user experience and qualitative data, alternative data sources (like social media), building a data culture, and data visualisation.

 All of these are great.
 They keep up the same tone, which is impressive given the variety of authors.
 I particularly enjoyed the collection mapping section, which showed (among many other things) how important it is to share open data between libraries when assessing a collection.